 First of all, code review is extremely important when it comes to app performance.

 While talking about React Native and cross-platform applications in general, their performance and user interface is considered sometimes as the biggest challenge.

 The goal is to make the final experience native-like.
 Which means performance has to be outstanding.

 And this is when the code review is a great idea, as it is able to uncover many flaws and areas of improvement.

 Planning your future app improvement demands a deep understanding of its architecture.

-The analysis of a fundamental app functionalities will help you plan how actually you can improve it later on.
+The analysis of fundamental app functionalities will help you plan how actually you can improve it later on.